M

 BCLA Building Better Communities Award

-This award is for an individual or organization responsible for increasing the relevancy and impact of library service through partnership, collaboration, and building trust where little had previously existed.
-The winner may be engaged in service delivery, professional development, marketing, or community-led library work.
-Achievements may originate with a library or an individual, or with a community partner.
 The BCLA Building Better Communities Award evolves from the Association’s commitment to open access and inclusion.
 BCLA advocates for libraries and library services for all British Columbians.
 This includes barrier-free facilities, open and equitable access to library services, and environments free of racism, religious intolerance, and violence.
 BCLA believes that people, communities and organizations need universal access to information, ideas, and works of the imagination for their social, cultural, educational, democratic and economic well-being.
-Recognizing that it takes significant time for many projects to mature and for those involved to demonstrate the impact of the work or the success of the idea, the BCLA Building Better Communities will consider submissions based on work done in the two years prior to the date of the award application.

-BCLA Life Membership Award
+BCLA Honorary Life Membership Award

 This award is given irregularly.
 Honorary Life Memberships are conferred upon members of the Association at or within five years of normal retirement age.
 Individuals must have made substantial and recognizable long standing contribution to BCLA and to library service in the Province.

-BC Academic Libraries Section (BCALS) Outstanding Contribution Award Please note: This award is administered by the BCALS section of the British Columbia Library Association.
+Please note: This award is administered by the BCALS section of the British Columbia Library Association.
 The BC Academic Librarians Section (ALS) Outstanding Contribution Award goes to an academic librarian, or team of same, whose outstanding contribution has made a real difference to students, faculty, or colleagues in British Columbia.
 For more information, please visit the ALS Award page.

-Young Adult and Children’s Services Section Award Please note: This award is administered by the YAACS section of the British Columbia Library Association.
+Please note: This award is administered by the YAACS section of the British Columbia Library Association.
 The Young Adult and Children’s Services Section (YAACS) established the YAACS Award in 2012 to recognize exceptional service in the area of children’s or teen librarianship in British Columbia.
 For more information, please visit the YAACS Award page.

-BCCATS Technical Services Award Please note: This award is administered by the Cataloguing and Technical Services Interest Group (BCCATS) of the British Columbia Library Association.
+Please note: This award is administered by the Cataloguing and Technical Services Interest Group (BCCATS) of the British Columbia Library Association.
 The BCCATS Technical Services Award recognizes an individual or unit working in technical services that has demonstrated excellence and/or made a difference to users and colleagues in British Columbia in the area of Technical services.
 For more information, please visit the BCCATS Award page.

-2023 BCLA Awards Committee members
+2023-24 BCLA Awards Committee members

-Todd Mundle, President (Chair)
+Tracey Therrien, President (Chair)

 Shideh Taleban